 Frequently Asked Questions

 If you have questions about Ognomy or general questions about Sleep Apnea, you can find the answers here.
-We want to make it easy for you to get the help and treatment you may need for a better night’s sleep and an improved overall quality of life.
+We want to make it easy for you to get the help and treatment you may need for a better night’s sleep and an improved quality of life.

 Does Ognomy work on any smartphone?